qubixes/src-workshop/README.md

 Now [create the plugin](https://servicedesk.surf.nl/wiki/display/WIKI/Create+a+plugin) in Research Cloud.
 Make sure to add the parameter that you used in the ansible script.

 ### 9. Create a new application
 Now [create a new application](https://servicedesk.surf.nl/wiki/display/WIKI/Create+an+application).
-You can use an existing application as a template (e.g. use Ubuntu 20.04 sudo enabled) and simply add your plugin.
+You can use an existing application as a template (e.g. use Ubuntu 20.04 sudo enabled), make sure to add `SRC External plugin` first and then simply add your plugin.

 ### 10. Create a new application offering
 Now [create a new application offering](https://servicedesk.surf.nl/wiki/display/WIKI/Create+an+application+offering).
 You can use an existing application offering as a template, but make sure to select the application that you just created.